canonical/real-time-ubuntu-docs/docs/index.rst

    drawn from the PM's contribution alone.
 It should be updated once a *Common understanding* has been reached.

-Real-time Ubuntu is a Jammy Jellyfish 22.04 LTS kernel with the PREEMPT_RT patches applied.
+`Real-time Ubuntu`_ is Ubuntu with a real-time kernel.

+Ubuntu's real-time kernel includes the `PREEMPT_RT`_ patchset.
 It changes Linux's default scheduler to a priority-based one, increasing predictability by modifying the existing kernel code.
 Real-time Ubuntu is more pre-emptive than mainline, delivering determinism and lower latency.